GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Themes inspired by popular entertainment, such as television and film franchises.

 Games & Anime
-: Themes that feature popular video games and anime.
+: Themes inspired by video games and anime.

 Minimalist
 : Themes that simplify the look of your browser.